kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Offers of healing, promise of friends](../../content/tweets/august-comms/offers-of-healing-promise-of-friends-3.png)](https://x.com/1FRGVN/status/1691010959555379200)

-- I started referring to the 4th year of professional studies as season 3.
+- I started referring to the upcoming 4th year of professional studies as season 3.
 Season 2 was the trumpet teacher debacle and season 1 was the [first attempt to control me in 2014](../early-years/2014.md#conservatory-audition).

-- This one was amazing and blew my mind a little.
+- This post below blew my mind a little.
 The pic on the last post of the thread came up on a random gif selection, but I don't believe it was random at all.
 The character here actually looks gaunt and unwell just like Domingo.

 [![Domingo](../../content/tweets/august-comms/domingo.png)](https://x.com/1FRGVN/status/169101095955537920)